Panzerschrek/U-00DC-Sprache/source/docs/en/compiler.rst

 *Usage*
 *******

-Basic usage is to provide one or more input file and one output file, like this:
+Basic usage is to provide one or more input files and specify output file path, like this:

 .. code-block:: sh

    Compiler source.u -o source.o

-Default input file type is Ü source file, default output is native object file.
+Default input file type is Ü source file, default output file type is native object file.

 **************